jonathancross/jc-docs/Bitcoin_light_client_privacy_via_Tor_hidden_service.md

 3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).
 4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screenshots below.

+Once you have it all setup, you can [check your Tor hidden service is recognized on the bitcoin network](https://bitnodes.21.co/nodes/) and then configure your mobile to use the `.onion` address as shown below.

 ## Android
 You will need to install [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android) (Tor Client for Android) and [Bitcoin Wallet for Android](https://play.google.com/store/apps/details?id=de.schildbach.wallet).